dux/joshua/README.md

 Assuming that `Joshua` mount point is `/api`

-* Interactive HTML documentation will be on `/api`
+* You will find interactive HTML documentation on `/api`
 * RAW JSON is available on `/api/_/raw`
 * [Postman](https://www.postman.com/) import URL is available on `/api/_/postman`